 Requirements to the articles

 The editorial Board of "Historical studies of social progress" announces the acceptance of articles in the magazine.
-Priority is given to investigations on the history of science and technology.
-Also in the edition are assumed to be other thematic headings (history of Ukraine, world history, study of local lore).
+In the edition are assumed to be other thematic headings (history of Ukraine, world history, history of science and technology, study of local lore).
 To print in the collection of articles, surveys, reviews, translations, information about scientific events.
 The journal will publish original articles that have not been published earlier and shall meet the following requirements:

 Text in Ukrainian, Russian or English language should be well proofread and edited; The total volume of the article should not exceed 25 thousand characters (spaces included) subject to additions, abbreviations, list of sources and literature.